Is He Extroverted? Identifying Missing Relevant Personas for Faithful User Simulation: Data Collection and Annotation

-Each annotator labels two-thirds of the data for overlap.
-We automatically evaluate consistency using category alignment and a natural language inference (NLI)\footnote{\url{https://huggingface.co/cross-encoder/nli-deberta-v3-base}} model to detect entailment (\textit{e.g.}, ``\textit{whether he is introverted}'' and ``\textit{whether he is extroverted}'' are treated as aligned).
-On average, 59\% of each annotator’s persona annotations overlap with those of others.
-Besides, an external annotator reading only the instruction achieved a 50\% overlap with our well-trained annotators on 10\% of the instances, demonstrating the task's reproducibility.
-The non-overlapping cases are partly attributed to the subjective nature of the task and the annotators’ differing background knowledge and lived experiences, which may influence what aspects of the persona they perceive as relevant.
-For the final dataset, we retain the overlapping annotations, and where fewer than five are present, we include additional non-overlapping ones.
-If more than five are available, we select the most salient ones through a discussion-based reconciliation process.
+Each annotator labels two-thirds of the data to ensure overlap.
+Given that identifying relevant personas involves subjective judgment, prioritization, and potentially incomplete enumeration of personas, this overlap is designed to assess inter-annotator agreement and ensure annotation reliability.
+We automatically evaluate persona alignment using category matching and an NLI model.\footref{fn:nli} Persona descriptions are considered to refer to the same persona if the NLI model predicts either entailment or contradiction (\textit{e.g.}, ``\textit{whether he is introverted}'' and ``\textit{whether he is extroverted}'' are treated as aligned).
+On average, 59\% of each annotator's persona annotations overlap with those of others.\footnote{We recruit another external annotator to confirm the solidness of our annotation.
+Reading only the instructions, the annotator achieved 50\% overlap with the annotators on 10\% of the instances, demonstrating the task's reproducibility.} The non-overlapping cases are partly attributed to the subjective nature of the task and the annotators' differing background knowledge and lived experiences, which may influence what aspects of the persona they perceive as relevant (\textit{e.g.}, for a spending-related decision, annotators with different economic backgrounds may disagree on whether ``\textit{whether his financial status is good}'' is relevant).

+For the final dataset, we prioritize personas that are annotated by multiple annotators, keeping only one instance for each agreed-upon persona.
+If fewer than five such agreed-upon personas are available, we supplement them with additional non-overlapping ones.
+If more than five candidate personas exist, the annotators select the five most salient ones through discussion and reconciliation.
 Refer to Appendix~\ref{ins_anno} for the annotation instructions.
 The dataset statistics are shown in Table~\ref{tab:st}.